Davi-Calixto/Davi-Calixto/README.md

 ## About me

-I'm a Computer Science student who enjoys understanding how things work **under the hood**.
+I'm a Computer Science student who enjoys understanding how things work under the hood.

 Currently, I'm focusing on **C**, data structures, pointers, memory management and low-level programming.
 I'm also exploring Linux, Assembly and operating systems, with the goal of eventually building projects that go beyond high-level abstractions.